MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq.md

 ## The Mixed Reality toolbar doesn’t appear on the PC Teams client during a Dynamics 365 Remote Assist call.

 This might happen if [!include[pn-teams](../includes/pn-teams.md)] has downloaded a new version of the client in the background but is still running the older version of the app.
 Restarting your PC will usually fix this issue.

 ## Why does audio sometimes cut out even in quiet environments?

 If [!include[pn-dyn-365-remote-assist](../includes/pn-dyn-365-remote-assist.md)] is used in a loud environment, use headphones on both ends for better communication.
 Using headphones for both users prevents any echo filtering from proactively turning on noise cancellation, which turns off audio.

-## Can I use Dynamics 365 Remote Assist to place a call between two separate tenants?

-Yes, but only if the expert is calling as a guest on the other user’s tenant.
-Currently, [!include[pn-dyn-365-remote-assist](../includes/pn-dyn-365-remote-assist.md)] doesn’t support two users calling each other even if two tenants are joined by federation.

-## Does Microsoft Teams include the same Dynamics 365 Remote Assist features on all platforms and devices?

-No. Ink, arrows, and adding files are only available on [!include[pn-teams](../includes/pn-teams.md)] for PC.

 ## I signed in to my HoloLens, but I still can't sign in to Dynamics 365 Remote Assist.